This box contains instructions on how to use the website to the right.

 How many results did you find?

-Which of these countries is represented most in your search results?
+Which of these subjects has the most search results?

-From the results, locate the report Semiconductors & Electronic Components Industry Report: Global.
+From the results, scroll down to locate the report

 What year was this report published?